Saturday, March 23, 2013

 Of course now she is in her twenties, so her tree-climbing

-days are over. lol
+days seem to be over. lol

 All four of my children consider Greenfield Village the 'place they grew up' - kind of like their 'old neighborhood,' for aside from the rural Lexington visits, Greenfield Village is the place they've been to most that has given them the most past experiences.